build-on-aws/content/posts/picturesocial/08-how-to-add-just-in-time-capacity-kubernetes/index.md

             Resource: !Sub "arn:${AWS::Partition}:iam::${AWS::AccountId}:role/KarpenterNodeRole-${ClusterName}"
 ```

-* We are gonna use eksctl command line tool to create an IAM Identity mapping to our cluster, this will create the Karpenter role node to our config map as well as allow the nodes to be managed by the cluster.
+* We are going to use eksctl command line tool to create an IAM Identity mapping to our cluster, this will create the Karpenter role node to our config map as well as allow the nodes to be managed by the cluster.

 ```bash
 eksctl create iamidentitymapping \